The 5 Best Zinc Supplements for Immune and Metabolism Support

 To take it, simply mix the drops into water or another beverage and drink.
 You'll get 118 full servings per bottle, making this a budget-friendly option, too.

-Just one note: Consumer Lab notes this supplement had a metallic taste when they tested it, so try mixing it with a flavored beverage if the taste bothers you.
+Just one note: This supplement may have a metallic taste, so try mixing it with a flavored beverage if the taste bothers you.

-4. Best Budget-Friendly Zinc Supplement: Nature Made Zinc
+4. Best on a Budget: Nature Made Zinc

 These tablets are easy to find and budget-friendly.

-Nature Made is another trusted vitamin brand, and this low-cost zinc supplement is a great option for those that want quality without a heft price tag.
+Nature Made is another trusted vitamin brand, and this low-cost zinc supplement is a great option for those who want quality without a hefty price tag.

 Advertisement

-This supplement comes approved by Consumer Lab and is NSF certified for quality, and it's suitable for those on a gluten-free or vegan diet.
+This supplement is NSF-certified for quality, and it's suitable for those on a gluten-free or vegan diet.

 Along with zinc, this supplement also contains vitamin C and probiotics, and it's made without high heat to preserve the nutrients in the ingredients.